redecentralize/alternative-internet/README.md

 * [Quick mesh project](http://qmp.cat/) is an openwrt based mesh networking firmware.
 Can be installed on any openwrt supported system.
 Auto configures any needed connections, auto detects internet connections and aunounces them.
 Native IPv6 support with IPv4 tunnels for current networking support.

 * [Quietnet](https://github.com/Katee/quietnet) is a simple chat program using near ultrasonic frequencies.
 It works without Wi-Fi or Bluetooth and cannot be eavesdropped using conventional network capturing methods.

-* The [Refuge Project](http://refuge.io/) aims to provide a fully decentralized and opensource data platform.
-It is built in Erlang and includes [RCouch](https://github.com/refuge/rcouch), a static distribution of couchdb using rebar, and [Coffer](https://github.com/refuge/coffer), a blob server.

 * [RenderJS](http://www.renderjs.org) is a JavaScript library which provides an easy way to define gadgets (aka mashups) in pure HTML5, without requiring any application server.
 It is suitable for the development of mobile applications, desktop applications.